Wallenpaupack Area's freshmen football team finished up with a 20-8 loss to DV

 They had a 1-4 start and struggled against non-league opponents such as Parkland.

-Page 3 of 3 - The Warriors finished the year winning four out of the last five games with Cavallaro's arm and Stoll's legs doing most of the work.
+The Warriors finished the year winning four out of the last five games with Cavallaro's arm and Stoll's legs doing most of the work.